daaru00/serverless-plugin-microservices/README.md

       - products
 ```

-`path`: glob pattern that point to sevice's `serverless.yml` file.
+`path`: glob pattern that point to service's `serverless.yml` file.

 `strategy`: this is the default configuration of deploy strategy.
 Can be overrided by `--strategy` parameter.
 This can be used to deploy service with cross-service dependencies that require a sequential deploy in some cases.

-`only`: during seviceses load it's `serverless.yml` are readed and `service` key (use by Serverless to identify your app name) is used as filter target.
+`only`: during services load their `serverless.yml` are readed and `service` key (use by Serverless to identify your app name) is used as filter target.

 ## Repository structures